 In 2014, São Paulo had a 15.4 traffic fatality rate per 100,000 people, which is better than the average of Brazil overall (23.4), but worse than Argentina (12.6), which has approximately the same number of habitants as São Paulo and is similar in terms of geography and stage of development.

 Together for Safer Roads is an active advisor to MPST in creating, implementing, and evaluating the State Action Plan for road safety, including:

 - Building a Data System (INFOSIGA SP): provides monthly reports on traffic deaths in the State of São Paulo (detailing crash occurrences, contributing risk factors, crash scene descriptions, road sections, etc.) and a related mapping system (INFOMAPA SP).

-- Road Safety Actions in 64 Cities Focused on Three Main Areas: road infrastructure (traffic lights, crosswalks, pedestrian barriers, elevated crosswalks, and sidewalks); traffic education (educational blitz, television and social media awareness campaigns, and simulated traffic incident victims rescue); and traffic supervision (traffic blitz, repositioning of transit agents).
+- Road Safety Actions in 64 Cities: focuses on road infrastructure (traffic lights, crosswalks, pedestrian barriers, elevated crosswalks, and sidewalks); traffic education (educational blitz, television and social media awareness campaigns, and simulated traffic incident victims rescue); and traffic supervision (traffic blitz, repositioning of transit agents).

-- A Governance Structure: to monitor results with a high-level Management Committee (representing State Secretariats) and Executive Committee (representing participating road agencies).
+- A Governance Structure: monitors results with a high-level Management Committee (representing State Secretariats) and Executive Committee (representing participating road agencies).